< /> < />

 Lifestyle-related causes

 Lifestyle factors can be another trigger for back fat appearing, or weight gain in general.
-For example, if we live a sedentary lifestyle (where we're not moving our body a lot), overall body fat can increase before we know it [2].
+For example, if we lead a sedentary lifestyle (where we don't move our bodies frequently), overall body fat can increase before we even notice [2].

 Working a desk job all day and grabbing a sweet treat to get through the 3 pm meeting slump?
 We all do it, but this might be contributing to back fat developing.

-Other things like diet, daily calorie intake, and even gut health can all play a part, too.
-If we eat too many calories in a day and we're not burning off the energy from this food intake, this makes gaining weight much easier [2].
+Other factors, such as diet, daily calorie intake, and gut health, can also play a role.
+If we consume too many calories in a day and fail to burn off the energy from this food intake, it makes gaining weight much easier [2].

 Even the things we don't always associate with weight can make a difference — like eating late at night, not getting the proper nutrition, high stress levels, or not getting enough sleep.